-- 4.1 In exchange for the Deliverables, the Supplier must invoice the Buyer for the Charges in the Order Form. - 4.2 If the Supplier has agreed with the Buyer that it will pay any Third Party Provider Charges and recover the same from the Buyer it shall include such TPP Charges in its invoice to the Buyer - 4.3 in the following terms "Third Party Provider Charges shall be charged to the Buyer on a pass through basis only and accordingly the Supplier shall not add any sums to such Third Party Provider Charges - 4.4 CCS must invoice the Supplier for the Management Charge and the Supplier must pay it using the process in Framework Schedule 5 (Management Charges and Information). - 4.5 All Charges and the Management Charge:
+- 4.1 In exchange for the Deliverables, the Supplier must invoice the Buyer for the Charges in the Order Form. - 4.2 CCS must invoice the Supplier for the Management Charge and the Supplier must pay it using the process in Framework Schedule 5 (Management Charges and Information). - 4.3 All Charges and the Management Charge: - (a) exclude VAT, which is payable on provision of a valid VAT invoice; and - (b) include all costs connected with the Supply of Deliverables.

-- (a) exclude VAT, which is payable on provision of a valid VAT invoice; and - (b) include all costs connected with the Supply of Deliverables. - 4.6 The Buyer must pay the Supplier the Charges within 30 days of receipt by the Buyer of a valid, undisputed invoice, in cleared funds using the payment method and details stated in the Order Form. - 4.7 A Supplier invoice is only valid if it: - (a) includes all appropriate references including the Contract reference number and other details reasonably requested by the Buyer; - (b) includes a detailed breakdown of Delivered Deliverables and Milestone(s) (if any); and - (c) does not include any Management Charge (the Supplier must not charge the Buyer in any way for the Management Charge). - 4.8 The Buyer must accept and process for payment an undisputed Electronic Invoice received from the Supplier. - 4.9 The Buyer may retain or set-off payment of any amount owed to it by the Supplier if notice and reasons are provided. - 4.10 The Supplier must ensure that all Subcontractors are paid, in full, within 30 days of receipt of a valid, undisputed invoice.
-If this does not happen, CCS or the Buyer can publish the details of the late payment or non-payment. - 4.11 If CCS or the Buyer can get more favourable commercial terms for the supply at cost of any materials, goods or services used by the Supplier to provide the Deliverables, then CCS or the Buyer may require the Supplier to replace its existing commercial terms with the more favourable terms offered for the relevant items. - 4.12 If CCS or the Buyer uses Clause 4.9 then the Framework Prices (and where applicable, the Charges) must be reduced by an agreed amount by using the Variation Procedure. - 4.13 The Supplier has no right of set-off, counterclaim, discount or abatement unless they are ordered to do so by a court.
+- 4.4 The Buyer must pay the Supplier the Charges within 30 days of receipt by the Buyer of a valid, undisputed invoice, in cleared funds using the payment method and details stated in the Order Form. - 4.5 A Supplier invoice is only valid if it: - (a) includes all appropriate references including the Contract reference number and other details reasonably requested by the Buyer; - (b) includes a detailed breakdown of Delivered Deliverables and Milestone(s) (if any); and - (c) does not include any Management Charge (the Supplier must not charge the Buyer in any way for the Management Charge). - 4.6 The Buyer must accept and process for payment an undisputed Electronic Invoice received from the Supplier.

+- 4.7 The Buyer may retain or set-off payment of any amount owed to it by the Supplier if notice and reasons are provided. - 4.8 The Supplier must ensure that all Subcontractors are paid, in full, within 30 days of receipt of a valid, undisputed invoice.
+If this does not happen, CCS or the Buyer can publish the details of the late payment or non-payment. - 4.9 If CCS or the Buyer can get more favourable commercial terms for the supply at cost of any materials, goods or services used by the Supplier to provide the Deliverables, then CCS or the Buyer may require the Supplier to replace its existing commercial terms with the more favourable terms offered for the relevant items. - 4.10 If CCS or the Buyer uses Clause 4.9 then the Framework Prices (and where applicable, the Charges) must be reduced by an agreed amount by using the Variation Procedure. - 4.11 The Supplier has no right of set-off, counterclaim, discount or abatement unless they are ordered to do so by a court.